 Security experts say we should not panic.
-However, that doesn’t mean urgent action is not necessary.
-It should not take a catastrophe to mobilise sensible precautions and new rules.
-It may be true that cyber theft is already covered in a 16-year old law, but that doesn’t mean we don’t need laws or rules for those organisations that handle our data.
+However, that doesn’t mean the urgent action is not necessary.
+It should not take a catastrophe to mobilize sensible precautions and new rules.
+It may be true that cyber theft is already covered in a 16-year old law, but that doesn’t mean we don’t need laws or rules for those organizations that handle our data.

 From a larger national or societal level, someone emptying your bank account or locking up your computer may not be a significant threat.
 However, it would matter to you.
 And what has changed is that it is easier than ever for criminals to carry out cyber theft on a massive scale.
 Individual burglars robbing houses one at a time may not rise to the level of a national concern, but if criminal masterminds have a robot army that can hit hundreds of thousands of homes at once, that would require a response.
 In the cyber world, that is exactly what is happening.